This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 • Allergy immunotherapy (allergy shots and tablets) work by building your tolerance to substances that trigger your allergy symptoms.

-• Allergy tablets are currently available in the United States for grass pollen and/or short ragweed pollen induced allergies.
+• Allergy tablets are currently available in the United States for dust mite, grass pollen and/or short ragweed pollen induced allergies.

 • Ask your allergist if you could benefit from receiving the tablets.